-Let’s face the facts.
-Anyone who goes online with a computer today is suddenly exposed to so many dangers that can only be protected against with a mixture of common sense, good virus protection and, at best, a firewall with a web filter behind the network.
-Shutting down your computer in the evening without catching malware is becoming more and more of a challenge!
+Let’s look the facts in the face.
+Anyone who goes online with a computer today is exposed to so many dangers in one fell swoop that the only way to protect yourself against them is with a mixture of common sense, good antivirus protection and, at best, a firewall with a web filter behind the network.
+Shutting down the computer in the evening without catching malware is becoming more and more of a challenge!

-Since November 2015, Ransomware has been in the headlines and for a long time there was no technical protection, only tips and advice for IT managers.
-With Sophos Intercept X , Sophos has now launched a product that supplements your existing endpoint security solution and can protect against ransomware, zero-day exploits and stealth attacks.
+Ransomware has now been in the headlines since November 2015, and for a long time there was no technical protection, only tips and advice for IT managers.
+With Sophos Intercept X , Sophos has now launched a product that complements your existing endpoint security solution and can protect against ransomware, zero-day exploits and stealth attacks.

-In this blog post we leave the classic viruses, worms and trojans behind us and devote ourselves to the very bad kind, the so-called Ransomware.
-We will also show you how Sophos can protect against this malware and what products are required.
+In this blog post, we will leave the classic viruses, worms and Trojans behind and focus on the really bad kind, namely the so-called ransomware (encryption Trojans).
+In addition, of course, we show how Sophos can protect against this malware and what products are needed to do so.

-Imagine you open the attachment of an email and suddenly a message appears on the screen that your data has just been encrypted and you will not receive it again until you pay a “ransom” for it.
-However, payment is not made in a form that is known, e.g. by PayPal, credit card or bank transfer, because the transactions should be as anonymous as possible and cannot be traced.
-As if you weren’t stressed enough after this incident, you also have to deal with Bitcoins.
-Pretty bold, huh?
+Imagine that you are unsuspectingly opening the attachment of an email and suddenly a message appears on the screen that your data has just been encrypted and you will not get it back until you pay a “ransom” for it.
+However, payment is not made in a familiar form, such as PayPal, credit card or bank transfer, because the transactions should be as anonymous as possible and cannot be traced.
+As if you weren’t already stressed enough after this incident, you then also have to deal with Bitcoins.
+Pretty brazen, isn’t it?

-Ransomware - If you suddenly have to pay ransom for your data.
+Ransomware – When you suddenly have to pay a ransom for your data.

 Today’s hacker has found an incredibly effective way to make a lot of money in a very short time.
-The hacker, or better said, the hacker organization, receives sufficient financial resources, with which a portion can be reinvested in the further spread of ransomware.
-The danger that you or even your company will become a victim of this is increasing.
-Think for yourselves what your company data would be worth to you.
+The hacker, or rather, the hacker organization, thereby receives sufficient financial resources, with which a part can be reinvested in the further spread of ransomware.
+The risk of you or even your company becoming a victim of this is therefore increasing.
+Think about what your company data would be worth to you.

-In the following video, Sophos explains the topic in 90 seconds:
+In the following video, Sophos explains the issue in 90 seconds:

 Ransomware does not disappear

-Ransomware is currently the most effective attack, so it won't disappear so quickly.
-Your data is encrypted and if you want it back, you have to pay.
+Ransomware is currently the most effective attack, which means that it will not disappear anytime soon.
+Your own data is encrypted and if you want it back, you have to pay.
 Private individuals also have data, not just companies.
-So everybody's at risk.
+So everyone is at risk.
 Companies simply bear the greater risk here, as more users access the same data.
-It is enough for a single employee to catch something and the group drive is encrypted and the company stops.
-For hackers, ransomware is a success story, because it is a billion dollar business!
-Those who have not yet done anything about it should definitely do something.
+Thus, it is enough for a single employee to catch something and the group drive is encrypted and the company comes to a standstill.
+For hackers, ransomware is a success story because it’s a billion-dollar business!
+If you haven’t done anything about it yet, you should definitely do something.

-When the topic of “ransomware" came up in public, there were many advisors who showed IT managers what could be done about these crypto trojans.
-Basically, it was advised to train the employees, to actively draw attention to these dangers and to create regular backups of company data.
-There was no software solution that could have recognized such a trojan.
-Anti-virus software vendors were overwhelmed with these new and quite intelligent trojans and some vendors still are today.
-Sophos first launched a solution to combat advanced persistent threats (APTs) and zero-day malware in December 2015 with Sophos Sandstorm.
-That was a start, at least.
-If you want to protect against ransomware, we can recommend the all-new product Sophos Intercept X, which we believe should be installed on every endpoint.
+When the topic of “ransomware” first came to the public’s attention, there were many guidebooks that showed IT managers what could be done against these crypto-Trojans.
+Basically, it was advised to train employees, actively make them aware of these threats, and create regular backups of company data.
+There was no software solution that could have detected such a Trojan.
+Antivirus software vendors were overwhelmed with these novel and quite intelligent Trojans, and some vendors still are.
+Sophos had then for the first time in December 2015 with Sophos Sandstorm a solution to defend against advanced persistent threats (APTs) and zero-day malware.
+That was at least a start.
+If you want to protect yourself against ransomware, we can recommend the brand new product Sophos Intercept X which we believe should be installed on every endpoint.

-We believe that Sophos Intercept X is a must to effectively protect against these new threats.
-Intercept X is based on the technology of the security provider Surfright, which was acquired last year.
-The first product to be purchased was Sophos Clean.
-With Intercept X, this technology has now also been integrated into Sophos Central and enhanced with new features.
-Threat pattern detection relies on behavioral analysis, attack vectors and big data.
-This allows malware to be detected without the need for updates or signatures.
-Signatureless detection also has the advantage of being protected against unknown malware and attacks by zero-day exploits.
+Sophos Intercept X is, in our view, simply a must-have to effectively protect against these new threats.
+Intercept X is based on technology from security vendor Surfright, which was acquired last year.
+The first product from this acquisition was Sophos Clean.
+With Intercept X, this technology has now been integrated into Sophos Central and enhanced with new features.
+Threat pattern detection relies on behavioral analytics, attack vectors and Big Data.
+This allows malware to be detected without relying on updates or signatures.
+Signatureless detection also has the advantage of protecting against unknown malware and attacks from zero-day exploits.

-A component of Intercept X is CryptoGuard.
+One component of Intercept X is CryptoGuard.
 This feature protects against ransomware and immediately detects when files are encrypted.
-If this happens, file encryption is blocked and already encrypted files are automatically recovered so that no data loss occurs.
+If this happens, the encryption of files is blocked and already encrypted files are automatically restored so that no data loss occurs.

-You can see what this looks like in practice in this video:
+You can see how this looks in practice in this video:

 Killer feature is the analysis

-The icing on the cake comes to the end.
-Imagine, despite all the protection names, malware has made it into your network.
-How did this happen?
-Which devices have been infected and what should be done now?
-The "Root Cause Analysis Tool" of Intercept X can answer all these questions down to the smallest detail.
-A 360-degree visual analysis helps you find out where the attack took place, which system parts were affected and where it could have been stopped.
-In addition, recommendations for similar attacks in the future are provided.
+The icing on the cake comes at the end.
+Imagine that, despite all the protective measures, malware has made it into your network.
+How could this happen?
+Which devices have been infected and what should you do now?
+Intercept X’s “Root Cause Analysis Tool” can answer all of these questions down to the smallest detail.
+A 360-degree visual analysis helps you find out where the attack took place, which parts of the system were affected and where it could have been stopped.
+In addition, recommendations for action are provided for similar attacks in the future.
 You can see exactly what this looks like in the following video:

 Additional protection to the existing antivirus

 Choosing the right antivirus package is almost overwhelming.
-There are Symantec, McAfee, Kaspersky, Trend Micro, Avira and Avast, to name some.
-It is very likely that you are using one of these products.
-With Intercept X you don’t have to change anything!
-It's even desirable because Sophos Intercept X can or better needs to be installed in addition to existing endpoint security solutions from any vendor, increasing security levels.
+There are, for example, Symantec, McAfee, Kaspersky, Trend Micro, Avira and Avast, just to name a few.
+Chances are very high that you have one of these products in use.
+With Intercept X, you don’t have to change a thing!
+It is even desirable, because Sophos Intercept X can or better must be installed in addition to existing endpoint security solutions from any vendor, thus increasing the level of security.

-Intercept is not an alternative to an anti-virus, it is an additional protective layer.
+Intercept is not an alternative to an antivirus, it is an additional layer of protection.

-Sophos Intercept X can also be used in conjunction with Sophos Central Endpoint Standard (NEW!) or Advanced, providing a powerful additional layer of protection.
+Sophos Intercept X can of course also be used together with Sophos Central Endpoint Standard (NEW!) or Advanced, providing a powerful additional layer of protection.

-Intercept X can be installed and managed from the cloud-based management console Sophos Central.
-Administrators can control and configure settings, output licenses, add new endpoints and track all activities.
+Intercept X can be installed and managed via the cloud-based management console Sophos Central.
+Administrators can control and configure settings, issue licenses, add new endpoints and track all activity.

-Intercept X works alongside your existing antivirus software.
-Whether this is McAffee, Kaspersky, Symantec, Trend Micro, Avira, Avast or some other endpoint protection.
+Intercept X works smoothly alongside your existing antivirus software.
+Whether this is McAffee, Kaspersky, Symantec, Trend Micro, Avira, Avast or any other endpoint protection.

 According to our contact at Sophos, a Mac solution is on the way and will also be built into Intercept X.